cs10/sp23/lab-checkoffs.md

     - Why did we have variables like “Size”, “Start”, and “Display Width” when designing our board and what do they do?
     - Show your working board game by moving the sprite around the board.
     - Explain an advantage of using an underlying board structure when designing a game.
-- lab_name: HOFS and Functions as Data
-  lab_no: 11
-  topic_file: berkeley_bjc/hofs/hofs-practice.topic
-  questions:
-  - What is a higher-order function?
-  - Show us your pandigital block and explain how it works.
-  - Show us your factorion block and explain how it works.
-  - Show us your list all factorions function.
-How does this compare to the list all pandigital numbers function?
 - lab_name: Welcome to Python
   lab_no: 12
   topic_file: berkeley_bjc/python/besides-blocks-welcome-parsons.topic